Armed felon sentenced to decade in prison for methamphetamine trafficking

 Adair Ford Boroughs, U.S. Attorney

-Dorchester County man receives ten-year sentence for illegal gun possession during shootout
+Richland County man receives 10-year sentence for illegal firearm possession

-Gordon “Rudy” Connell, a 28-year-old resident of Summerville, South Carolina, has been sentenced to 10 years in federal prison for being a felon in possession of a firearm.
+Arthur Ryans, Jr., a 42-year-old resident of Columbia, South Carolina, has been sentenced to 10 years in federal prison for being a felon in possession of a firearm.

 Trending